Trekking in Mallorca – GR221

 Price | £16.95 |

-Walkers in the Vall de Sant Josep above La Trapa, where the route isn't waymarked, but is already popular.
+Walkers in the Vall de Sant Josep above La Trapa, where the route was only recently waymarked

 Following the GR221 up through the Comellar des Prat towards the highest point on the route at the Coll des Prat.